MahmadSharaf/My-Second-Brain/src/site/notes/40-49 Toolbox/40 Note-taking/40.01 Obsidian/Guides/Free Obsidian-like website.md

 ### Caveats

 - Each change has its own commit, so each change will have its own Build.
 For example, if you updated 10 notes, you will have 10 new commits and 10 builds.
-This could be an issue when you host your website on a tier will limited number of builds per month.
+This could be an issue when you host your website on a tier with limited number of builds per month.

 ## Markbase